 It’s creamy, dreamy and downright mandatory for dipping chocolate sandwich cookies.
 It’s a key player in everything from one-pot chicken alfredo to overnight oats.
 Yep, milk is a cooking and baking essential—so what the heck are you supposed to do when it’s the one ingredient not in your fridge?

-Not to worry, friend: Whether you’re a day (or three) behind on your weekly grocery shopping, or you’re lactose intolerant and looking to swap in something dairy-free, there’s a whole world of milk alternatives that you probably have in your fridge or pantry already.
-Here are ten substitutes for milk that you can try in your baking and cooking at home.
+Not to worry, friend: Whether you’re a day (or three) behind on your weekly grocery shopping, or you’re lactose intolerant and looking to swap in something dairy free, there’s a whole world of milk alternatives that you probably have in your fridge or pantry already.
+When you need a milk substitute, try any of these 12 swaps in your baking and cooking at home.